Qumulo/docs/getting-started-guide-supermicro.md

 This section describes how to use the outside and inside rails of your Supermicro node and how to rack your nodes in your data center.

 ## To Attach the Outer and Inner Rails
-**Note:** Because of the rails of your Supermicro nodes are symmetrical, the words **FRONT** and **BACK** might appear upside down.
+**Note:** Because of the left and right rails of your Supermicro nodes are symmetrical, the words **FRONT** and **BACK** might appear upside down.

+* Each *outer rail* comes as two connected pieces and attaches to your server rack.
+* Each *inner rail* comes as two separate pieces and attaches to the node chassis.

-1. The outer rail attaches to your server rack.
+1. Adjust the outer rails to the length of your server rack.
+1. Push each outer rail into the rack until the quick-release bracket snaps into place.
-1. The inner rail attaches near the center of the node using two screws.
-First attach the front inner rail, then the back inner rail.
+1. Attach the front inner rails, then the back inner rails to the chassis.
+1. Use two screws on each side, near the middle of the chassis.

+## To Insert the Chassis
+1. Align the outer and inner rails and insert the chassis into the server rack.
+1. Attach the chassis to the rack using one screw on each side.

-## Inserting the Chassis
+## To Remove the Chassis
+1. Disconnect any cables from the chassis.
+1. Remove one screw from each side of the front of the chassis.
+1. Pull the chassis out from the server rack partially.
+When the first set of black snaps appears, pinch them on both sides.
+1. Continue to pull the chassis from the server rack.
+When the second set of black snaps appears, pinch them on both sides and remove the chassis completely.

 # Step 2: Wiring Your Nodes